-November 15, 1939
+15 November, 1939

-There is no end to the “flight!’
-They flee to the “Führer’s” “friend,”3 who welcomes with open arms the persecuted Jews, forced to leave the land where they were born by the fury of the persecutor.
+There is no end to the flight!
+They flee to the Führer’s ‘friend,’3 who welcomes the persecuted Jews with open arms, those whom the fury of the persecutor forced to leave their homeland.

-One must admit that our sages’ words were correct: “The Almighty prepares the remedy before the sickness.”
-Were it not for Soviet Russia we would be choked to death.
+One must admit that our Sages’ words were correct: “The Almighty prepares the remedy before the sickness.”
+Were it not for Soviet Russia, we would be choked to death.
 Polish Jewry has suffered complete and utter destruction.
-Tens of thousands of young Jews are without means of sustenance.
+Tens of thousands of young Jews were left without means of sustenance.
 Every day sees a new decree.
 Every morning, a new discrimination comes in place of the last horror, which the Jews are still trying to comprehend.
-It is terribly confusing to read all the orders, edicts, announcements and notices that the conqueror publishes.
+It is terribly confusing to read all the orders, edicts, announcements, and notices that the conqueror publishes.
 We know in advance that they hold no good news for the Jews.
-We are always discriminated against, whether for good or for bad: when the poor are fed from public kitchens – except the Jews; when unemployment is eliminated by means of providing necessary work – except for the Jews.
+We are always discriminated against, whether for good or for bad: they feed the poor from public kitchens – except the Jews; they eliminate unemployment by means of providing necessary work – except for the Jews.
 The Jews are not taken into account.4 In every public position, the Jews have a special status.
-It is against them that the occupier is fighting.
+It is against them that the occupier fights.
 That is what a German general explicitly stated.
-Jewish youth has no present and no future, and it is fleeing for its very life.
-The escape is accomplished in various ways: on foot, by automobile, by train, in carts and in all sorts of other vehicles.
+Jewish youth have no present and no future, and it flees for its very life.
+The escape is accomplished in various ways: on foot, by automobile, by train, in carts, and in all sorts of other vehicles.
 The border is open.
 There is no obstacle from the Soviet side.5 And the Nazi conqueror has no established policy.
 One never knows what is prohibited and what is permitted.
 For the same offense, in some cases they may be lenient and in others strict.
 This is understandable, for wherever there is arbitrariness and malice, there can be no fixed or specific policy.
 Moreover, what one authority permits the other prohibits.
 Immediately after the occupation, the border was open.
-They let anyone cross without a written permit, and whoever wanted to queue up for three days could even receive a permit explicitly stating that the bearer is entitled to cross the border into Russia with his baggage and possessions, by any means of transportation.
+They let anyone cross without a written permit, and whoever wanted to stand on line for three days could even receive a permit which explicitly states that the bearer is entitled to cross the border into Russia with his baggage and possessions, using any means of transportation.
 But all this is in writing.
-But in reality, the route is perilous.
-According to the “law,” those crossing the border are permitted to take only twenty zloty with them.
-This is a sadistic law that cannot [possibly] be obeyed, and consequently, people connive to smuggle out larger sums, and here many fail.
-On the way, they are assaulted and robbed and left naked and penniless.
-The border guards know that Jewish lives and money are public property and they deal with those who cross in whatever fashion strikes their fancy.
-People therefore prefer to cross without permission: They do not trust the legalities of the conqueror.
-When they cross secretly, they feel safer, for every refugee takes with him a larger sum of money than the law permits.
-And so word of the “green border” has spread among the refugees, and experts in border crossings earn tremendous sums at their “profession.”
+In reality, the route is perilous.
+According to the ‘law,’ those crossing the border are permitted to take only twenty złotys with them.
+This is a sadistic law that cannot [possibly] be obeyed, and consequently, people connive to smuggle out larger sums; and here many failed.
+In transit, they were assaulted and robbed and left naked and penniless.
+The border guards know that Jewish lives and money are [considered] public property and they deal with those who cross in whatever fashion strikes their fancy.
+People therefore prefer to cross without permission: They do not trust the legality of the conqueror.
+When they cross secretly they feel safer, for every refugee takes with him a larger sum of money than the ‘law’ permits.
+And so, word of the ‘green border’ has spread among the refugees, and experts in border crossings earn tremendous sums through their ‘profession.’